 - Marketing e-mailers

 Emails are an ideal tool to engage with your customers and also collect quality feedback.
-Customers or prospective customers who have signed in to receive updates will be happy to hear from you.
+Those who have signed in to receive updates will be happy to hear from you.
 You can survey them by sending questionnaires or adding links to them in newsletters.

 - Social media

-Customers sharing about you, talking about you, positively or negatively, showcases how your customers regard your brand, its products, services, and content.
-Social media has changed how your customers provide feedback; it’s instantaneous, candid, and honest.
+Customers sharing about you, talking about you, positively or negatively, indicates how they regard your brand, its products, services, and content.
+Social media has changed how your users provide feedback; it’s instantaneous, candid, and honest.
 They get to react or comment on what you’ve published on your social media channels such as Facebook, Instagram, LinkedIn, or Twitter.
 The spontaneity seen on social media cannot be replicated via surveys or phone surveys.
 Use these channels and the options they provide, such as polls, reviews, etc., to maximum benefit.

 - Live chats

 Businesses operating in almost all industries have websites; these actively provide information about products and services, host case studies and whitepapers, and provide all sorts of information and support.
-Live chats that these websites and even apps in some cases host are a rich source of information.
+Live chats within websites and apps are a rich source of information.
 You get to know what your visitors or customers are looking for, what they expect, etc. You can also engage with them in real-time rather than sending out surveys gathering precious customer feedback at the moment.
 All your previous conversation history is crucial information to look over and learn from.

 - Short message service (SMS)